ghosind/utils/README.md

 - [`Max`](https://pkg.go.dev/github.com/ghosind/utils#Max): Gets the maximum value between the two values.

+- [`MaxN`](https://pkg.go.dev/github.com/ghosind/utils#MaxN): Returns the maximum value in the list and returns the zero value of the type if no parameter.

 - [`Min`](https://pkg.go.dev/github.com/ghosind/utils#Min): Gets the minimum value between the two values.

+- [`MinN`](https://pkg.go.dev/github.com/ghosind/utils#MinN): Returns the minimum value in the list and returns the zero value of the type if no parameter.

 ### Map Manipulation